nkratzke/JEdUnit/readme.md

 - [VPL General documentation](http://vpl.dis.ulpgc.es/index.php/support)
 - [Moodle VPL Tutorials](http://www.science.smith.edu/dftwiki/index.php/Moodle_VPL_Tutorials) from Smith College

-According to our experiences students tend to make use of the following kind of "cheats".
+According to our [studies](https://www.researchgate.net/publication/330752881) students tend to make use of the following kind of "cheats".

 - __Overfitting__ (e.g. to map simply the test values to expected results, outside the scope of the test values the solution is useless)
 - __Problem evasion__ (e.g. to solve a problem using loops instead of to solve it recursively)